Different Types Of Boilers [Explained] – Combi, System, Conventional Boilers & More

 These types of boilers were introduced in the 1960s and were fitted up until around the 1980s.

 Needless to say, if you have a back boiler installed in your property, it’s going to be REALLY old.
-And with age, comes an incredible amount of inefficiency.
+And with age, comes an incredible amount of heating inefficiency.
 Being ridiculously inefficient, it’s no coincidence that the big manufacturers no longer produce back boilers.

 If you think you have this type of boiler, jump straight over to our guide to back boiler replacement here.